My recent experience with Lionel has not been a good one.

 I have a lighted Rio Grande caboose that doesn't light.

-I have a C&O tamper that won't run more than a few inches, though it's been
+I have a C&O tamper that won't run more than a few inches, though it's been cleaned thoroughly.

 Screw the collectability factor.
 I'm done with Lionel.

 I have found with the lower end Lionel I have always had problems.
 I also have the GP7 and had to replace the board.
 The upper end I never had one go bad.
 I do not model O27 any more, but still run them about once a year.
 I am now into HO and G.

 Respect man, Respect!!
 I'm not a fan of current day entry level Lionel, but I do understand the effect this company has had on our hobby.
 Many of us would never have been exposed to model trains were it not for the Lionel 2-6-2 running around the Christmas tree dragging under-scaled cars behind its tender.
 I model in HO, but I will always be grateful to Lionel and other pioneering firms who brought us this hobby as we know it today..
 My two cents.....................
 Howard Zane

 Hmm, could you expand on this thought?
 I have heard this mentioned in fleeting about Brass Locomotives, and could possibly see it applied to Lionel O27 collectables, but is there any real evidence on what's going on?